HenrikSamuelsson/c-coding-standard/README.md

 TODO Add notes on exception to the rule for error handling.

-## Restrict usage

-The ```restrict``` type qualifier shall not be used.

-**Info:** The keyword ```restrict``` is type qualifier that since C99 be used in object pointer declarations.
-It provides a hint to the compiler that only this pointer will be used access the object.
-This will in some situations make it possible for the compiler to generate a more optimized result.
-The behavior of the code will be undefined if this guarantee is not meet.

-**Pros:** Possibly a more optimized resulting binary file.

-**Cons:** Burdens the design of the code to guarantee that the memory areas do not overlap.

-**Verdict:** The benefit of using ```restrict``` does not outweigh the risk of bugs due to unintentionally failing to meet the needed guarantee.

 ## Align for loop control variable types

 The type of the counter in a for loop shall be of the same type as the variable used for the comparison.